sstsimulator/sst-macro/docs/developer/developer.md

   biggest_fan_ = params->get_param("biggest_fan");
 }
 ````
 We initialize the member variable from the parameter object.
-For cloning, we have instead

 We additionally need a macro

 ````
 ImplementFactory(sstmac::tutorial::actor);